 From the Rules page, you can edit, delete, and add new rules.
 To edit an existing rule, click the Edit icon .
 To remove an existing rule, click the Delete icon .
 To create a new application rule, click Add a Rule.

-To learn more about using AND/OR conditions in Application Rules, please click here.
+To learn more about using AND/OR conditions in application rules, click here.

-Note: When configuring an Auto-Advance Application Rule, all stages in the job's Interview Plan will be selectable except for the first stage (typically this is Application Review, but can be renamed by your internal team).
-Candidates who apply to the job are added to the first stage automatically, so an Auto-Advance rule that moves candidates to this first stage would be nonfunctional.
+Note: When configuring an auto-advance application rule, all stages in the job's Interview Plan are selectable except for the first stage (typically this is Application Review, but can be renamed by your internal team).
+Candidates who apply to the job are added to the first stage automatically, so an auto-advance rule that moves candidates to this first stage would be nonfunctional.

 Click Save when finished.

 Candidates who respond to the question with any of the defined answers will now be auto-advanced to the appropriate stage, and any relevant candidate notifications, stage change notifications, or web hooks your team has configured will be triggered.